Ask A Doctor: Yeast

 Q: Can I take the oral medication if pregnant or breastfeeding?

 Oral fluconazole (Diflucan) is safe to take when breastfeeding.
 On the topics of pregnancy, research seems to be mixed — some studies finding certain types and doses of oral medication are safe to take while pregnant, while others finding an increased risk of miscarriage and/or birth defects associated with these drugs.
 To err on the side of caution, stick to topical vaginal treatments while you’re pregnant.
-Always follow the advice of your doctor for the most appropriate treatment for your situation.
+Always follow the advice of your medical provider for the most appropriate treatment for your situation.

 Diflucan, Generic Fluconazole (Yeast Antifungals)